Hierarchical Data Generator based on Tree-Structured Stick Breaking Process for Benchmarking Clustering Methods: Experiments

-The data accumulated from the generated hierarchies can be confronted with prior analytical estimations of the effect that parameters have on the structure of the hierarchy.
-The simpler issue is the $\gamma$ parameter.
-This parameter is responsible for the formation of children and as such the breadth of the hierarchy.
-We can see that for datasets that differ only by the $\gamma$ value ($s01$ and $s02$ or $s06$ and $s07$), the distribution of data per level is very similar~(\Cref{fig:level-by-level-hierarchy-width,fig:level-by-level-hierarchy-width-R}) -- it would be controlled by the $\alpha$ function, which does not change in this case.
-On the other hand, there is a significant change in the width of the hierarchy, approximately by one order of magnitude (10 times higher for higher $\gamma$), as is predicted by the prior analysis.
+The results of the conducted experiments can be confronted with prior analytical estimations of the effect that parameters have on the structure of the hierarchy (\Cref{parameter,sec:controlling-the-hierarchy-depth,sec:controlling-hierarchy-width,sec:controlling_data_specificity}).
+The simplest case is the $\gamma$ parameter (\Cref{sec:controlling-hierarchy-width}).
+This parameter is responsible for the formation of child nodes and as such, the breadth of the hierarchy.
+For datasets that differ only by the $\gamma$ value (\textit{s01} and \textit{s02} or \textit{s06} and \textit{s07}), the distribution of data per level is very similar~(\Cref{fig:level-by-level-hierarchy-width,fig:level-by-level-hierarchy-width-R}).
+It is because the data distribution is controlled by the $\alpha$ function, which is not influenced by $\gamma$.
+On the other hand, there is a significant change in the width of the hierarchy, approximately by one order of magnitude (10 times higher for higher $\gamma$), as it was predicted by the prior analysis.